atomicdata-dev/atomic-data-docs/src/interoperability/solid.md

 - Atomic Data uses a strict built-in schema to ensure type safety.
 - Atomic Data standardizes state changes (which also provides version control / history, audit trails)
 - Atomic Data is more easily serializable to other formats (like JSON)
+- Atomic Data has a different model for Authorzation and Hierarchies
-- Atomic Data is less mature, and currently lacks things like authentication and hierarchy
+- Atomic Data is less mature, and currently lacks things like authentication for read Access

-Disclaimer: I've been quite involved in the development of Solid, and have a lot of respect for all the people who are working on it.
+_Disclaimer: I've been quite involved in the development of Solid, and have a lot of respect for all the people who are working on it.
-The following is not meant as a critique on Solid, let alone the individuals working on it.
+The following is not meant as a critique on Solid, let alone the individuals working on it._

 ## Atomic Data is type-safe, because of its built-in schema